United States · duration itinerary

 Insider tips

-- ◆Utilize Chicago's extensive public transit system (CTA 'L' trains and buses) to save time and money.
+- ◆Utilize Chicago's excellent public transportation system (CTA trains and buses) to navigate between neighborhoods.

-- ◆Book popular restaurants and tours well in advance, especially for weekend visits.
+- ◆Book popular tours and restaurant reservations well in advance, especially for weekend visits.

 Packing highlights